St Patrick's Cathedral, Parramatta

+Established as a church in 1836, the site was modified several times and consecrated as a cathedral in 1986.
+Destroyed by a 1996 fire, the old St Patrick's Cathedral became a Blessed Sacrament Chapel and adjoining it is a large contemporary Cathedral, completed in 2003.

 History

-With origins of the first Mass occurring on the present day site of the cathedral going back to 1803, St Patrick's was extensively rebuilt after a 1996 fire devastated the original church established in 1854.
+With origins of the first Mass occurring on the present day site of the cathedral dating from 1803, St Patrick's was extensively rebuilt after a 1996 fire devastated the original church that was established in 1854.

 A tower was built on the original St Patrick's Church which was consecrated in 1880 and blessed in 1883.
 A cast bronze bell was installed in the tower in 1904.
-As the needs of the parish grew, a new church was built on the site in 1936 incorporating the existing tower and spire (pictured above).
+As the needs of the parish grew, a new church was built on the site in 1936 incorporating the existing tower and spire.
 When the Diocese of Parramatta was established in 1986, St Patrick's Church was designated as St Patrick's Cathedral.

-Building design and works
+Redesign and works following fire

 Under Bishop Kevin Manning and dean Peter G. Williams, the building was designed by Romaldo Giurgola and the firm MGT Architects.
 Giurgola was commissioned in 1997 for the restoration and design of a new cathedral complex after a fire destroyed the previous building.
 Giurgola was the architect of the new Australian Parliament House in Canberra.

 A program of major art works, craft and special design for the cathedral was also undertaken at the same time so that the art, architecture and furnishings of the new cathedral would be in harmony.
 The commissioned artists included Sydney sculptor Anne Ferguson (who worked in stone), Tasmanian designer Kevin Perkins (who worked in timber) and Sydney sculptor and jewellery designer Robin Blau (who worked in metal).
-The new Parramatta Cathedral was consecrated on 29 November 2003 by Cardinal Edward Idris Clancy.
+The new Parramatta Cathedral was consecrated on 29 November 2003 by Cardinal Edward Clancy.